 The Maghaer Shuaib seems to appear from nowhere in the reddish desert west of Tabuk — its elegantly carved facades and tombs built into the sandstone rocks recalling Petra in Jordan and Hegra at Al Ula.
 Having fled Egypt, Moses lived here a decade under the patronage of the Prophet Shuaib, who had been impressed by Moses’ chivalry and offered his daughter’s hand in marriage.
 Moses eventually returned to Egypt, but it’s easy to imagine that this beautiful place stayed with him.

-Where to eat: Try Al Qriaj Al Tarithia for traditional cuisine in an historic space, Al Ketaishat for faster Saudi food, or Western Road Express for American-style burgers and steaks.
+Try Al Qariyah Al Turathiyah for traditional cuisine in an historic space, Al Ketaishat for faster Saudi food, or Western Road Express for American-style burgers and steaks.
 Locals say Jandofly serves up some of the city’s best seafood.

 The region of Tabuk is a converging point of multiple cultures, resulting in a cuisine that is heavily influenced by its neighboring nations as well as the use of ingredients unique to its topography.